Pittow/qq8e-DB/README.md

 This database actually contains 719753240 relations , but 51278021 have clash with others . 😔

-So I've got 668354125 people's phone number , but some of them has 2 or more phone number . ???
+So I've got 668354125 people's phone number , but some of them has 2 or more phone number . 🤬

 Anyway , it is a big social engineering database .
-It's a big watse of disk storaging it by a common **DB Software** .
+Storing it with normal database software wastes a lot of disk space .

 Here I'd like to introduce a better way to manage the database using less disk space .